Cook Eat Well

 How to make cranberry sauce

 How do you make homemade cranberry sauce?
 It really couldn't be easier---just add the ingredients to a saucepan and simmer until the cranberries start to burst.
-If you've never made cranberry sauce before, just watch the video below to see how easy it is to make!
+If you've never made it before, just watch my cranberry sauce video below to see how easy it is to make!

 I always make fresh cranberry sauce for the holidays.
 It is so fast and easy, there's no reason to buy it.
 And the great thing about making your own is that you can control the ingredients.
 Make it as sweet or as tart as you like by adjusting the amount of honey.
 Make a vegan version by swapping out the honey for maple syrup.
 Or stir in your favorite holiday flavors to make your own signature cranberry sauce.